thedarkwriter/courseware-lms-content/_lmscontent/_tasks/README.md

 # Known limitations

+## Modification of JSON

 Currently modifications to JSON will not trigger an update.
 Only changes to markdown files are being searched for.
 Simply updating a markdown file in a component directory will however cause any changes in the json to be uploaded as part of that request.

+## Redundant git pull

+The current release tasks require you to pull the repo and run the `download:repos` task.
+This is due to a limitation in the rugged gem being able to read "shallow" repos.
+Puppet pipelines clones a shallow repo at the current HEAD.
+The `git pull origin master` simulates this behavior.
+The `download:repos` task then clones/pulls the full repo down.
+In the case of the laptop user, this is essentially the same repo, but the pull is required to reset the sha hash to the current HEAD of the child ./repos clone.